dylan-lang/opendylan/documentation/getting-started/source/console.rst

 name of the project (without ".lid") and it will use "registries" to find the project sources.

+The compiler places its output in the ``_build`` directory in the current working directory.
+This includes the libraries and executables that it builds.
+You can run the executable as noted above from this location.

 Using Source Registries
 =======================